lusandaluhlabo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14: Lines containing the pattern "root" from the file /etc/passwd
 15: Display the number of lines that contain the pattern "bin" in the file /etc/passwd
 16: Lines that contain pattern "root" and 3 lines after them in the file /etc/passwd
+17: Display all lines in the file /etc/passwd that do not contain the pattern "bin"